zoovu/zoovu-shopware6-extension/README.md

 This will trigger the cronjob every minute and keep a continuous log file under Shopware's own /var/log directory.
 Once the cronjob has run once and all data has been uploaded, the upload pauses for 24h so that one upload per day takes place.

+With the new support for version 6.5 of Shopware, the extension also allows to do incremental updates which are triggered via the same cronjob which is used for the full updates.
+You may configure the incremental updates in the corresponding settings section of the extension.
+Incremental updates are triggered via two different events called *product.written* and *checkoutOrderPlaced*.
+Please note, that no incremental updates are triggered if a fullupdate is running.
+Please see additional information in the QA section below.

 ***
 Questions: